st80kafe/ocP6/README.md

 server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+### Database connection
+Mongoose and Dotenv packages handle connection to a MongoDB database created for development and testing.

 ### Availability of front-end server ###
 Open Classrooms maintains a repository of the [front-end code](https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6) for the project.